 Coronavirus (COVID-19) has now been officially characterised as a Pandemic by the World Health Organisation.
 Coronavirus cases are increasing on a daily basis and the first community transmission has been detected in Wales.
 Patients will understand that the practice will now need to introduce temporary measures to reduce the risk to patients and staff.

 COVID-19i is a new illness that can affect your lungs and airways.
 It's caused by a virus called Coronavirus.
-STAY AT HOME if you have either a high temperature - you feel hot to touch on your chest or back OR a new continuous cough - this means you've started coughing repeatedly.
-DO NOT GO TO A GP SURGERY, PHARMACY or HOSPITAL.
+STAY AT HOME if you have a loss or change to your sense of smell or taste, a high temperature - you feel hot to touch on your chest or back OR a new continuous cough - this means you've started coughing repeatedly.
+DO NOT GO TO A GP SURGERY or PHARMACY.
+PLEASE DO NOT ATTEND YOUR LOCAL HOSPITAL UNLESS IT IS AN EMERGENCY.
 You DO NOT need to contact 111 .
 Your first port of call if you are experiencing symptoms is the NHS Wales Online Symptom Checker and follow the advice on the Sympton Checker.
 Stay at home advice can also be found here.
 People unable to work for more than seven days because of coronavirus (COVID-19) can obtain an isolation note through a new online service on NHS111, you do not need to contact a GP.